 5.2.2. the Creator otherwise fails to respond to the Company within 5 Business Days of the Company’s notification.

 5.3.
-For clarity, any refunds offered under this clause 5 shall be for the Project Fee only and shall not include a refund of the Transaction Fee, except at the discretion of the Company or where otherwise required by law.
+For clarity, any refunds offered under this clause 5 shall be for the Project Fee only and shall not include a refund of the Platform Fee, except at the discretion of the Company or where otherwise required by law.

 6.1.
 For the purposes of this clause 6, the following terms shall have the following meanings: